edge-cloud/www.edge-cloud.net/_drafts/understanding-bgp.md

 This is typically used for traffic engineering purposes, where an ASN wants to prefer a certain kind of peer over another.
 Usually this is done for financial reasons, as traffic exchanged over e.g. a Transit peering might incur cost, while traffic exchanged over a direct peering might be settlement free.

-As a result a typical mapping of BGP session types to Local_Pref values could look like this.
+As a result a typical mapping of BGP session types to Local_Pref values could look like this:

 |BGP Session|Local_Pref|
 |---|---|